-When the five elements are flowing in balance, yin and yang are in balance, and you are healthy.
+When the five elements flow in balance, yin and yang are balanced, and you are healthy.
 Imbalances lead to problems.

-Here's a little information about the five Chinese elements, potential imbalances, and essential oils to help correct imbalances, based mostly on information from Aromatherapy for Healing the Spirit: Restoring Emotional and Mental Balance with Essential Oils and The Healing Intelligence of Essential Oils.
+Here's some information about the five Chinese elements, potential imbalances, and essential oils to help correct imbalances.
+Primary sources are Aromatherapy for Healing the Spirit, aromatherapist KG Stiles, and The Healing Intelligence of Essential Oils.

 To balance earth deficiency: caraway, coriander.